matteobonotto/ITERlike-equilibrium-dataset/README.md

 ### Citations
-If you foung the data useful, please consider citing these papert!
+If you foung the data useful, please consider citing these papers!
 ```
 @article{bonotto2022coupled,
   title={A coupled FEM-BEM approach for the solution of the free-boundary axi-symmetric plasma equilibrium problem},